OutSystems/docs-odc/src/eap/deploying-apps/deployment-inconsistencies.md

 ### Entity attribute mismatch

-* **Description:** Description: The consumer app uses one or more attributes of an entity or static entity that don't exist in the producer app's definition.
+* **Description:** The consumer app uses one or more attributes of an entity or static entity that don't exist in the producer app's definition.

 ### Entity attribute type mismatch